Pinatar Arena

 The Pinatar Arena is an association football stadium located in San Pedro del Pinatar, Murcia, in south-eastern Spain.
 The 3,000-seat stadium is part of the larger Pinatar Arena Football Center which also includes a sports club, hotel, training fields and other amenities.

 Events

 Since opening in January 2013, it has become a popular destination for training camps and friendly matches by association football national teams.
-It has also hosted some of Europe's professional football clubs for friendlies, including St Johnstone, Sunderland A.F.C., Newcastle United, Ipswich Town, Mallorca, Preston North End, Bradford City, Swansea City, Cardiff City and Southend United.
+It has also hosted some of Europe's professional football clubs for friendlies, including St Johnstone, Sunderland A.F.C., Newcastle United, Ipswich Town, Mallorca, Preston North End, Bradford City, Swansea City, Cardiff City, Port Vale F.C and Southend United.